Effect heterogeneity and variable selection for standardizing causal effects to a target population: Effect Homogeneity in Measure

+If we are willing to assume homogeneity of an effect measure between two groups in the study population in order to justify the absence of a product term, we may be tempted to ask if we could use a similar homogeneity assumption between one group that is in the study population, and another group that is outside of the study population (e.g. $\text{OR}_{s, v} = \text{OR}_{t, v}$ for all values of $v$) in order to justify extrapolation of an effect to the target population.
+In this paper, if such a homogeneity condition holds on any scale, we say that there is conditional effect homogeneity on that scale, and that $V$ is a sufficient set of effect measure modifiers for the transportation from the study population to the target population.

+The overall idea behind this approach is to identify a set of measured covariates $V$ such that, within levels of the covariates, the magnitude of the effect (when measured on that particular scale) is equal between the populations.
+To illustrate, it is possible that the RR for adverse effects of Codeine differs between Norway and Japan because the two countries have different distributions of variants of CYP2D6 \cite{bernard_interethnic_2006}, a gene associated with drug metabolism, but that on average, the RR associated with the use of the drug is equal between Norwegians and Japanese who have the same variant of the gene.
+If that is the case, then we have effect measure homogeneity conditional on CYP2D6 variant, and CYP2D6 is a sufficient set of effect modifiers on the RR scale.
+Of note, a sufficient set of effect measure modifiers may not exist among the measured covariates.

-Another example of a method that relies on conditional effect homogeneity in measure, this time in the setting of transportability, occurs when an investigator attempts to account for heterogeneity between populations by standardizing an effect measure over a set of covariates $V$.
-In Table 2, we show simple formulas for standardizing experimental results to a target population over a sufficient set of effect modifiers.
-Approach one, which is a weighted average of the effect measure, is valid for collapsible effect measures \cite{Huitfeldt2016OnFramework}, whereas approach two, which is a weighted-average of the stratum-specific predicted risks under treatment, is valid for any effect measure.
+An example of the utility of such homogeneity conditions occurs when an investigator attempts to account for heterogeneity between populations by standardizing effect estimates to the distribution of covariates $V$ in the target population.
+The first two formulas in table 2 can be used to standardize estimates of a causal effect to a target population, if one has measured a sufficient set of effect modifiers.
+Approach one, which is a weighted average of the effect measure, is valid for collapsible effect measures \cite{huitfeldt_collapsibility_2019}, whereas approach two, which is a weighted average of the predicted stratum-specific average outcome under treatment, is valid for any effect measure.

-These methods often have to be justified on the basis of background expert knowledge.
-This raises the question of how an investigator would be able to credibly invoke \textit{a priori} knowledge that $V$ is a sufficient set of effect modifiers on a particular effect scale.
-In general, convincing arguments for modeling assumptions will take the form of an explicitly stated data generating mechanism, i.e. a clearly outlined chain of events which guarantees that the necessary conditions will hold.
-To our knowledge, no non-parametric mechanism has been proposed that would guarantee conditional effect homogeneity on either the risk difference, risk ratio or odds ratio scale, without also guaranteeing effect homogeneity in distribution, which is discussed later.